Berlin key: Mechanism

-The mechanism makes it impossible to forget to lock the door without also forgetting the key in the lock.
-Also, locking an open door is usually not possible.

-Invented by the Berliner locksmith Johannes Schweiger, the Berlin key was massively produced by the Albert Kerfin & Co company starting in 1912.
-With the advent of more recent locking technologies, this kind of lock and key is becoming less common.
-It was estimated in 2005, that 8000–10000 are still in use today in Berlin, Germany.

 Representations

-The key is subject of the book The Berlin Key by science and technology studies professor Bruno Latour.
+The key is subject of the essay The Berlin Key by science and technology studies professor Bruno Latour.
 According to Latour, this technical object is a decisive agent that can mediate the relationship between the tenants, users, and visitors of a building.
 He also proposed that the key performs a "program of action" or a "script", which is "Please bolt the door behind you during the night and never during the day".
 This indicates two meanings for the term hardware in terms of the key as a mechanism — a door lock and information processor.

 Another interpretation noted that the key reveals two social dichotomies as it draws the line between guarded and unguarded resources as well as between inhabitants and strangers.
 The Berlin key was also used to reference the Berlin Wall when it opened in 1989.